download13/readthrough/README.md

 `readthrough(entity, identifier, ttl, callback)`

-Where `entity` is the name of the entity to get. `identifier` is an object that identifies the specific entity. ´entity´ and `identifier` is used to create the cache key.
+Where `entity` is the name of the entity to get. `identifier` is an object that identifies the specific entity. `entity` and `identifier` is used to create the cache key.

 `ttl` is the time-to-live value for the entry. `callback` will be executed on